 Ah, social media: a marketing tool for businesses that is both incredibly powerful and incredibly easy to screw up.

 The power of effective social strategy is easily quantified.
 According to the Sprout Social Index, after following a brand on social media:

 91% percent of people will visit the brand’s website or app

 89% of people will buy from the brand, and

 85% of people will recommend the brand to a family or friend

-I won’t be surprised if you’re frustrated or confused about those incredible numbers.
-Plenty of businesses aren’t getting the followers or engagement they want from social media and so think it’s a waste of time.
+I wouldn’t be surprised if you’re frustrated or confused about those incredible numbers.
+Plenty of businesses aren’t getting the followers or engagement they want from social media and, in turn, think it’s a waste of time.

-The truth is, companies who aren’t getting great ROI for social media are probably doing it wrong.
+The truth is, companies that aren’t getting great ROI for social media are probably doing it wrong.

 Social media is not a “If you build it, they will come,” kind of thing.
 You can’t just set up your profiles, kick back, and assume that just because 3.6 billion people globally are using social, some of them will find you.